asweigart/ezgmail/README.md

 On the new page that appears, select "Desktop app" for the "Application type" and leave "Name" as the default "Desktop client 1."
 (You can change this to a different name if you want, it doesn't appear to the users of your Python script.)
 Click the blue "CREATE" button.

 The pop up that appears shows your , click "DOWNLOAD JSON" to download the credentials file.
 This file will have a name like *client_secret_282792235794-p2o9gfcub4htibfg2u207gcomco9nqm7.apps.googleusercontent.com.json*.
-Rename it to *credentials.json* and place it in the same folder that your Python script will be in.
+Place it in the same folder that your Python script will be in.

 ### Log In with the Credentials File

-Run the Python interactive shell from the same folder that the *credentials.json* file is in and run `import ezgmail`.
+Run the Python interactive shell from the same folder that the *client_secret_\*.json* file is in and run `import ezgmail`.
 Or, place a *.py* Python program in this folder and have it run `import ezgmail`.
-EZGmail will load and automatically check this folder for a *credentials.json* file and, if found, launches your web browser to the OAuth consent screen.
+EZGmail will load and automatically check this folder for a *client_secret_\*.json* file and, if found, launches your web browser to the OAuth consent screen.
 Sign in with the Gmail account you want to access from your Python script.
 This must be the same email address that you gave for the "test user" when configuring the Google Cloud project's OAuth consent screen.

 You will get a warning message that reads "Google hasn’t verified this app," but that's fine because this is the app (or project) that you've just created yourself.
 Click the Continue link.
 You'll come to another page that says "Python Gmail Script wants access to your Google Account" (or whatever name you gave in the OAuth consent screen setup.)
 Click Continue.

 You'll come to a plain web page that says, "The authentication flow has completed."
 You can now close the browser window.
-In the same folder as your *credentials.json* file, you'll now see a *token.json* file.
+In the same folder as your *client_secret_\*.json* file, you'll now see a *token.json* file.
 Do not share these files: they can be used to log in and access your Gmail account.

 ## Quickstart Guide

 After you've set up your credentials and token files, you can import EZGmail with ``import ezgmail``.
-To see what email address you are sending from, examine ``ezgmail.EMAIL_ADDRESS`` (this is configured by the *token-gmail.json* file you're using, and you must first call ``ezgmail.init()`` or some other ``ezgmail`` function first):
+To see what email address you are sending from, examine ``ezgmail.EMAIL_ADDRESS`` (this is configured by the *token.json* file you're using, and you must first call ``ezgmail.init()`` or some other ``ezgmail`` function first):

     >>> import ezgmail
     >>> ezgmail.EMAIL_ADDRESS